Research

 Past projects

-This IDG grant focused on the social and ecological conditions that produce unacceptable working conditions across the seafood sector.
+This Insight Development Grant focused on the social and ecological conditions that produce unacceptable working conditions across the seafood sector.
 Particular attention was paid to ports across Taiwan and Thailand.

 Transboundary Environmental Commons in Southeast Asia (PI: D. Taylor), 2018 – 2022